davelovemartin/php-bootcamp/week-one/README.md

           echo "</article>";
         ?>

 b.
-Then we can add the `foreach` loop:
+Then we can add our `for` loop:

         for ($i = 0; $i < count($myArray); $i++ ) {
           $fileNumber = $i + 1;